 5-10y as medium term, and 10-30y as long term.

-B. Describe the impact of climate-related risks and opportunities on the organization's businesses, strategy, and financial planning.
+B. Describe the impact of climate-related risks on the organization's businesses, and strategy.

 • Discuss how the company provides products or services, or makes investments, to support the low carbon transition or help customers adapt to climate risk?
 (This can include underwriting and/or investments.)